e-/PANENE/README.md

 PANENE
 --

 PANENE (Progressive Approximate k-NEarest NEighbors) is a novel algorithm for the k-nearest neighbor (KNN) problem.
-In contrast to previous algorithms such as [Annoy](https://github.com/spotify/annoy), [FLANN](http://www.cs.ubc.ca/research/flann/), and many others from [Benchmark](https://github.com/erikbern/ann-benchmarks#evaluated), PANENE is *progressive*: it can process multiple mini-batches *online* while keeping each iteration bounded in time.
+In contrast to previous algorithms such as [Annoy](https://github.com/spotify/annoy), [FLANN](http://www.cs.ubc.ca/research/flann/), or many others from [this benchmark](https://github.com/erikbern/ann-benchmarks#evaluated), PANENE is *progressive*: it can process multiple mini-batches *online* while keeping each iteration bounded in time.

 PANENE is based on [the FLANN library](https://github.com/mariusmuja/flann) and currently under development.
 We are going to add the following features: